GM-Doolin/redder/README.md

 >>
 >> Different URL's will output files with different `id#`s in the file name.
 >>
->> ***`You may experience wait times of several minutes per URL`***, this is expected as there are by default 50 queries that need to be made per URL and each query relies on a 3rd party API that has request latency, connectivity dependencies, and transfer times.
+>> ***`You may experience wait times of several minutes per URL`***, this is expected as there are by default a max of 50 queries that need to be made per URL and each query relies on a 3rd party API that has request latency, API traffic and connectivity dependencies, and transfer times.
 >>
 >> Progress updates will be given in the form of a percentage during during sentiment analysis stage for each URL to keep you informed on the operations progress and state.
 >>
->> The application may get hung up and timeout while waiting for OpenAI's API to properly query a request.
+>> Redder may get hung up and timeout while waiting for OpenAI's API to properly query a request.
 If this happens, Redder will notify you of the situation and automatically re-query the request a number of times if needed.
 >>
->> ***`If you notice the sentiment query progress has been stuck on the same percentage for an unusually long amount of time AND you have not gotten any new messages displayed back to you from Redder updating you on the sentiment analysis progress state, try killing the process and running the command again as there is a high likelyhood that OpenAI API is having issues and currently has trouble serving requests.`***
+>> ***If you notice the sentiment query progress has been stuck on the same percentage for an unusually long amount of time AND you have not gotten any new messages displayed back to you from Redder updating you on the sentiment analysis progress state, try killing the process and running the command again as there is a high likelyhood that OpenAI API is having issues and currently has trouble serving requests.***
 >
 > ## `Redder OpenAI API Setup Guide`
 >